MKuranowski/Impuls/readme.md

 wrapper to map Impuls's internal model into SQL and GTFS.

-Impuls has first-class support for pulling in data from external sources, using its _resource_ mechanizm.
+Impuls has first-class support for pulling in data from external sources, using its _resource_ mechanism.
 Resources are cached before the data is processed, which saves bandwidth if some of the input data has not changed, or even allows to stop the processing early if none of the resources have been modified.